THE GOODLANDS - My Debut Novel

 He was flat on his back and barely conscious when the brown and gray canine roused him with her soft whine and accompanying bad breath, panting in rapid rhythm.
 She had just finished rolling and rubbing on his open backpack and was standing near his side, licking his bloody shoulder.
 He flinched as she ratcheted her head sideways and moved her soothing tongue from his shoulder to the open wound on his forehead.

-“K-Dog, is that you pal?” he asked faintly.
+“K-Dog, is that you, pal?” he whispered.

 Then he heard the shouting.